npgy/album2vid/README.md

 ### Big thanks to:
 Z from Nightride FM for help with FFMPEG
+[Alexis Masson](https://github.com/Aveheuzed) for helping refactor, organize, and simplify the codebase

 ### Projects that use this:
 [album2vid-gui](https://github.com/HurleybirdJr/album2vid-gui) by HurleyBirdJr